Fred Rogers: Early work

-In 1963, the Canadian Broadcasting Corporation (CBC) in Toronto contracted Rogers to come to Toronto to develop and host the 15-minute black-and-white children's program Misterogers; it lasted from 1963 to 1967.
+In 1963, the Canadian Broadcasting Corporation (CBC) in Toronto contracted Rogers to come develop and host the 15-minute black-and-white children's program Misterogers; it lasted from 1963 to 1967.
 It was the first time Rogers appeared on camera.
 CBC's children's programming head Fred Rainsberry insisted on it, telling Rogers, "Fred, I've seen you talk with kids.
 Let's put you yourself on the air".
 Coombs joined Rogers in Toronto as an assistant puppeteer.
 Rogers also worked with Coombs on the children's show Butternut Square from 1964 to 1967.
 Rogers acquired the rights to Misterogers in 1967 and returned to Pittsburgh with his wife, two young sons, and the sets he developed, despite a potentially promising career with CBC and no job prospects in Pittsburgh.
 On Rogers' recommendation, Coombs remained in Toronto and became Rogers' Canadian equivalent of an iconic television personality, creating the children's program Mr. Dressup, which ran from 1967 to 1996.
 Rogers' work for CBC "helped shape and develop the concept and style of his later program for the Public Broadcasting Service (PBS) in the U.S."